Faith-and-Code-Technologies/mDirt/README.md

 ##### making Datapacks is really tedious
 Creating custom Minecraft datapacks can be time-consuming and complex. **mDirt** simplifies this process by providing an easy-to-use tool for generating datapacks with custom features like blocks, items, recipes, and more.

 > ⚠️ mDirt 2.x has been discontinued.
-The mDirt team is working on a major v3 update.
+The mDirt team is working on a major v3 update, which will take time.
 Please be patient.

 ---